When my daughter was born, her nature was evident from the first moment of meeting. Calm, present, peaceful, accepting.

 This is the principle behind stewardship.
 To create and hold a space for what is most wanting to come to life, to flourish.
 To not dominate, or contaminate.

 The act of holding the space is a sacred act.
-It requires an ability to tune into the person, the project, the team, the thing that is being stewarded.
+It requires an ability to tune into the person, the project, the team, and the thing that is being stewarded.

 Simultaneously, to tune into the larger field into which what is being stewarded will belong.